CSE-ICE-22/energy-management-system/readme.md

-⚡ Energy Management System
+## ⚡ Energy Management System

 ## 🌍 Project Overview
-As the demand for automation, robotics, and IoT devices continues to grow, efficient energy usage becomes critical.
-Currently, there's no comprehensive system in place to monitor and manage energy across these platforms.
+When we are working with machines,robots and IOT devices there isn't a proper system to manage the energy.
 Our project bridges that gap by providing a **cost-effective and sustainable energy management solution** using a blend of hardware and software.

 ## 🚧 Problem Statement
 In systems operating with machines, robots, and IoT devices, energy is often consumed inefficiently due to the lack of real-time monitoring and intelligent control.
 This leads to excess consumption, increased costs, and system instability.